ibabedal/de_homeworks_solution/homework1/README.md

 - Question1 Text:
     Provide similar to AirFlow implementation but using NiFi and provide the GitHub repo with all dependencies and detailed REAME.MD and PPT presentation on how to run your workflow.

+    Solution is on folder Question1, with README for more details

 - Question2 Text:
     Provide Similar to Airflow implementation but with csv file is extracted from Postgresql table and the produced json file is pushed to MongoDB database.
 Provide Github repo with all dependencies and detailed REAME.MD and PPT presentation how to run your workflow.

+    Solution is on folder Question2, with README for more details